Dowell-Lab/TFEA/README.md

 Miscellaneous Options:
   Other options.

   --cpus CPUS           Number of processes to run in parallel.
-Note:
+Warning:
                         Increasing this value will significantly increase
                         memory footprint.
-Default: 1 --mem MEM             Amount of memory to request forsbatch script.
-Default:
+Default: 1 --mem MEM             Amount of memory to request for sbatch script.
-                        50gb
+                        Default: 20gb
   --motif_annotations MOTIF_ANNOTATIONS
                         A bed file specifying genomic coordinates for genes corresponding to motifs.
 Motif name must be in the 4th